BrianCKWang/tech-blog/README.md

 # tech-blog
 ## Description
-To program a RESTful backend api suite for e-commerce database utilizing:
+To program a CMS-style blog site with user authentication, posting and commenting functionality utilizing:
   - Javascript,
   - Express JS,
   - Express-handlebars,